-US Speaker Pelosi Arrives In Taiwan, Raising China Tensions - NewsBreak
+US Speaker Pelosi arrives in Taiwan, raising China tensions - NewsBreak

 China had warned of “resolute and strong measures” if Pelosi went ahead with the trip.
 The Biden administration did not explicitly urge her to call it off, while seeking to assure Beijing it would not signal any change in U.S. policy on Taiwan.

-THIS IS AN AP BREAKING NEWS UPDATE.
-CBS News' earlier story is below.

-U.S. House Speaker Nancy Pelosi was in Malaysia on Tuesday for the second leg of an Asian tour that's been overshadowed by an expected stop in Taiwan, which would escalate tensions with China.
-Beijing claims the self-ruled island as its own territory.
+TAIPEI, Taiwan (AP) — U.S. House Speaker Nancy Pelosi was believed headed for Taiwan on Tuesday on a visit that could significantly escalate tensions with Beijing, which claims the self-ruled island as its own territory.

-The plane carrying Pelosi and her delegation touched down at an air force base amid tight security.
-She called on lower house Speaker Azhar Azizan Harun in Parliament and adjourned for a luncheon meeting with Prime Minister Ismail Sabri Yaakob.

-While there have been no official announcements, local media in Taiwan reported that Pelosi would head for Taipei from Malaysia, which would make her the highest-ranking elected U.S. official to visit Taiwan in more than 25 years.
-The United Daily News, Liberty Times and China Times - Taiwan's three largest national newspapers - cited unidentified sources as saying she would fly to Taipei.
+“Some American politicians are playing with fire on the issue of Taiwan," Wang said in a statement.
+“This will definitely not have a good outcome ... the exposure of America's bullying face again shows it as the world's biggest saboteur of peace."

 The White House on Monday decried Beijing's rhetoric, saying the U.S. has no interest in deepening tensions with China and "will not take the bait or engage in saber rattling."